 On a grassroots level, Andrew has produced all US SUMO OPEN tournaments, since the seminal event was initiated in 2001.
-One of the world’s premiere annual sumo competitions, with National and World Champions competing from over 26 countries, the US Sumo Open is also the first major tournament in the United States to include female competitors.
-The 2014 US SUMO OPEN was the largest sumo competition in North American history, with 57 athletes competing in front of thousands of fans.
-This event was also broadcast nationwide, as a two-hour TV show on Universal Sports Network.
-A documentary on the 2015 US Sumo Open was broadcast on AT&T U-verse.
-By the 2018 US SUMO OPEN, over 4,000 fans were attending every year!
+One of the world’s premiere annual sumo competitions, with National and World Champions competing from over 40 countries, the US Sumo Open is also the first major tournament in the United States to include female competitors.
+This is the largest and longest-running sumo tournament in the world (outside of Japan), with growth every year, including 5,000+ fans attending each event.

 Andrew has also long been a commentator and voice of Japanese Professional Sumo (Grand Sumo), including serving as live house announcer for Grand Sumo Tournaments in Las Vegas and Los Angeles, for over 50,000 American fans, live.
 He is also color commentator, for years, for global TV broadcasts of Grand Sumo via Fight Sports Network.